Payrolling: tax employees' benefits and expenses through your payroll

 - interest free and low interest (beneficial) loans

-If you choose to payroll company car benefits you must not submit a form P46(Car).
-But if the car benefit is not being payrolled, you do need to submit a P46(Car).
+If you choose to payroll company car benefits, you’re not required to submit form P46(Car).
+But if the car benefit is not being payrolled, you must submit a P46(Car).

 Telling your employees

-Once you’ve registered to payroll benefits, you must provide your employees with a letter straight away explaining that you are payrolling and what it means for them.
-You must also provide your employees with the following before 1 June after the end of each tax year:
+Once you’ve registered to payroll benefits, you must provide your employees with a letter explaining that you’re payrolling and what it means for them.
+You must also provide your employees with the following information before 1 June after the end of each tax year:

 - details of the benefits that have been payrolled, for example car fuel